Fender Custom Shop Stratocaster

 2011 Fender Custom Shop Stratocaster Pro

-My number one guitar right now is a 2011 Stratocaster Pro made by the folks at the Fender Custom Shop.
+This 2011 Stratocaster Pro is made by the folks at the Fender Custom Shop.
 The guitar is fashioned from 100-year-old pine and finished with nitrocellulose lacquer over a copper colour.
 The neck is quartersawn maple with a large “C” back.
 The maple fingerboard holds 22 frets with a 9.5 inch radius and 6100 frets.
 Sound is produced through Master Design pickups with 5-way switching and no-load middle/bridge tone control.
-It is a wonderful instrument to play.

 2012 Fender Select Telecaster